Maintained by James Grimmelmann

 As for typography — the craft of arranging words on a page so they look nice and are easy to read — Matthew Butterick’s Typography for Lawyers (2d ed.
 2015) is the best short reference in existence.
 It just happens to be written by a lawyer for other lawyers.
 It covers everything from how to type accented characters to how to format block quotations nicely.
-The web version is free and contains a lot of the useful advice, but the book has enough extras to be well worth the price.

 I use a Mac, so my advice here is Mac-centric.

 Word Processing: Word does everything adequately and nothing well.
 It’s an acceptable default choice, and sometimes the only available choice.
 The only thing that Pages is missing for serious legal writing is automatic cross-references.
 If you can get by without them, it is far less frustrating to work with.

 Spreadsheets: Excel is the category leader and is a powerful workhorse for sophisticated models.
 For quickly making nice-looking spreadsheets, Numbers is a decent alternative.